ansys/pymechanical/doc/source/getting_started/faq.rst

 ^^^^^^^^^^^^

-PyMechanical allows you to write python scripts outside of mechanical, with tight integration with other open source modules and Ansys products "on your terms".
+PyMechanical allows you to write python scripts outside of mechanical, with tight integration with other open source modules and Ansys products on your terms.
 This means that you can freely import any module and tool that is supported in your python environment.
 There is no dependency on opening the Mechanical User Interface.